Michael-wigontherun/A-Collection-of-MO2-Utilities/README.md

 ## Usage Directions
 For console Applications you can double click the exe to bring up the help menu or run them with the -help argument.
 -help will also give you some more help for the -S= arguments.
-Duplicating and renaming the bat files will prevent them from being overwritten when updating
+Duplicating and renaming the bat files will prevent them from being overwritten when updating.

 ## BodyslideGroupGenerator
 This will generate a Bodyslide SliderGroup from a folder of .osp files